 8. Apartments are trickier for paranormal investigators to deal with than houses.

 There’s a tremendous amount of research that goes into paranormal investigations, and it’s common for folks who do it to cull through public records and property deeds, as well as consult with local historians when they’re working on a case.
-But according to Duda, when it comes to checking on a potential haunting, apartments can be particularly challenging.
+But according to Duda, when it comes to checking on a potential haunting, apartments can be particularly challenging compared to other types of real estate.

 “The landlord isn’t going to tell you what happened—they want to rent the place, and they don’t want to open themselves up to a lawsuit.
 And also, they may not even know, because there’s a parade of people renting the place, and you don’t know what someone did in that apartment or what took place.
 That’s the hardest,” he says.

-9. Paranormal investigators have had their own spooky experiences, too.
+9. They have had their own spooky experiences, too.

 Both Duda and MacNeil have had close encounters of the spectral kind.
 In 1962, Duda—then 4 years old—had what he believes was his first paranormal experience when he was getting his picture taken.
 As the photographer was trying to get him to smile, Duda claims he heard the voice of a young man in his right ear saying, “Look at that idiot.
 He wouldn’t last a day on the boat.”
 He believes it was the voice of his uncle, who died on the World War II submarine the USS Escolar, which went missing in 1944.
 The experience was so seminal for Duda that he continues to search for the sub’s remains to this day.